 This material is protected by copyright and is the exclusive property of Pembina Pipeline Corporation and its subsidiaries.
 Pembina Pipeline Corporation assumes no responsibility for errors or omissions in this document or for direct, incidental, or consequential losses or damages that may result from the uncontrolled external use or duplication of this material.

-This document is not intended for external distribution without approval from the Emergency Management Team.
+This document is not intended for external distribution without approval from Emergency Management.